-Our Patient Representatives can help you determine the balance of your account.
-Please call (406) 751-7500, option 6, for more information.
+Our patient representatives can help you determine the balance of your account.
+Please call (406) 756-4408 for more information.

-Unfortunately, Medicare will not pay for certain services (these may include physicals, some screenings, X-rays, lab work, and self-administered drugs.).
-If you believe charges were denied in error, please call (406) 751-7500, option 6.
+Unfortunately, Medicare will not pay for certain services (these may include physicals, some screenings, X-rays, lab work and self-administered drugs).
+If you believe charges were denied in error, please call (406) 756-4408.

 Insurance policies vary on what services are allowed (paid).
-Your particular policy may not cover a certain service or you may not have met your policy's deductible and/or co-insurance.
+Your particular policy may not cover a certain service or you may not have met your policy's deductible and/or coinsurance.
 Our insurance billing staff can help you with any questions.
-Please call (406) 751-7500, option 6.
+Please call (406) 756-4408.

 Our billing staff can help you with your questions about services and our charges.
 We may also reference medical staff for procedure or test explanations.
-Please call us at (406) 751-7500, option 6.
+Please call us at (406) 756-4408.
 Also, upon request, an itemized statement can be printed for you.

 In order to send a claim to the insurance company, we are required to create a separate account number for each inpatient or outpatient visit.

 The Montana Center for Wellness & Pain Management is an outpatient department of The HealthCenter.
-As a result, for services rendered at the clinic, you will receive a professional fee billed by Medical Office Management services (to cover the costs of the services provided by the physician or other professional personnel) and an outpatient hospital fee billed by HealthCenter (to cover the costs of maintaining the facility, equipment, support staff, etc.).
+As a result, for services rendered at the clinic, you will receive a professional fee (to cover the costs of the services provided by the physician or other professional personnel) and an outpatient hospital fee billed by The HealthCenter (to cover the costs of maintaining the facility, equipment, support staff, etc.).